 Prof. Dr. Christine Binzel

-- Responsible for the Master program Development Economics and International Studies
+- Program Director: M.A.
+Development Economics and International Studies

 - Affiliate, School of Business and Economics at the Faculty of Business, Economics, and Law